csc-training/sscc-qc-basic/tutorial2/README.md

 ```

-And in the pentultimate column you'll see how long the queuing system was keeping the resources for you
+In the pentultimate column you'll see how long the queuing system was keeping the resources for you
-(the walltime) and that times the number of reserved cores.
+(Elapsed == the walltime) and in the final column that times the number of reserved cores.

 Two other numbers you'll get from the `singlepoint` output log file.
 Look for the word `time`
 and you'll see something like this